linooohon/Life-Playlist/README.md

 ## 4. Run testing:
-1. Go to the path which is same as `main.py`.
+1. Under the path which is same as `main.py`.
 2. Then you can run,
 ```
 $ flask test